Boris Johnson’s Unleashed: A memoir that’s twisted, sour and full of yet more lies

 Editor

-Lacking the benefit of Boris Johnson’s fine classical education – of which liberal show-off use is made, once again, in his unreliable memoir Unleashed – I’m unable to quote with any sense of confidence whatever the antonym of “mea culpa” might be in Latin.
+Lacking the benefit of Boris Johnson’s fine classical education – which is shown off liberally, once again, in his unreliable memoir Unleashed – I’m unable to quote with any sense of confidence whatever the antonym of mea culpa might be in Latin.
 So we’ll have to stick to English instead, and suggest that this book should best be subtitled “Not me, guv”.
-No opportunity to deflect blame is passed up: no scapegoat permitted to escape the tether; and no inconvenient truths intrude on what has been portrayed, by his old comrade Nadine Dorries, as a tragic fall from grace of Shakespearean or classical proportions.
+No opportunity to deflect blame is passed up: no scapegoat permitted to escape the tether; and no inconvenient truths intrude on what has been portrayed, by his old comrade Nadine Dorries, as a tragic fall from grace of Shakespearean proportions.

-In this text, and throughout his career, Johnson is continually comparing himself to Julius Caesar, Pericles and Cincinnatus, among others.
-About his fall from power and his administration collapsing beneath him, he says that when he read Rishi Sunak’s resignation letter as chancellor (which signalled the end) with its “leaden prose”, “I murmured, at least internally, ‘kai su, teknon.’
-If Caesar had 23 stab wounds I ended up with 62, in the sense that a grand total of 60 ministers decided to follow Saj [Sajid Javid, then health secretary] and Rishi out of the door...”
+In this text, as he has done throughout his career, Johnson continually compares himself to Julius Caesar, Pericles and Cincinnatus, among others.
+Of his fall from power and his administration collapsing beneath him, he says that when he read his chancellor Rishi Sunak’s resignation letter with its “leaden prose” – a letter that, for Johnson, signalled the end – “I murmured, at least internally, ‘Kai su, teknon.’
+If Caesar had 23 stab wounds I ended up with 62, in the sense that a grand total of 60 ministers decided to follow Saj [Sajid Javid, the then health secretary] and Rishi out of the door...”
 Tragic, no?

 In reality, as we all surely realise, he is more like the kind of genteel faux-aristocratic con merchant that might appear in something by Dickens, Wilde or Rattigan.
-At best, he comes across as an amusing rogue, as the “say what you like about Boris but...” character his fans still adore; at worst, which is all too often, he is a man who prefers not to face up to the damage Brexit has done to the country, the lives needlessly lost by his catastrophic dithering over Covid, or the fact he was fined for breaking the law and lied, repeatedly, to parliament.
+At best, he comes across as an amusing rogue – as the “Say what you like about Boris, but...” character his fans still adore; at worst, which is all too often, he is a man who prefers not to face up to the damage Brexit has done to the country, the lives needlessly lost by his catastrophic dithering over Covid, or the fact that he was fined for breaking the law, and lied, repeatedly, to parliament.

-Possibly apocryphally, Churchill declared that history will be kind to him because he intended to write it.
-He was unduly worried, but his successor has good cause to worry about how he will go down in history.
-He still does.
-His book is an almost unrelievedly tedious rehash of his already well-rehearsed case that, despite all evidence and collective memory to the contrary, he did nothing wrong, and even if he did, Prince Andrew-style, he was only ever guilty of being, if anything, too honourable, too trusting, too kindly and indulgent to the likes of Owen Paterson (also censured by the Commons for repeatedly breaking lobbying rules).
+Possibly apocryphally, Churchill declared that history would be kind to him because he intended to write it.
+His concerns were unfounded, but his successor has had good cause to worry about how he will go down in history.
+He still has.
+His book is an almost unrelievedly tedious rehash of his already well-rehearsed case that, despite all evidence and collective memory to the contrary, he did nothing wrong, and even if he did, Prince Andrew-style, he was only ever guilty of being – if anything – too honourable, too trusting, too kindly and indulgent to the likes of Owen Paterson (also censured by the Commons for repeatedly breaking lobbying rules).

-The admission of “goofs” is about as near as Johnson gets to self-discovery – but it turns out the “mishandling” he admits to was all about presentation, of not making the argument well enough, of failing to persuade his panicky bovine MPs that was right.
+The admission of “goofs” is about as near as Johnson gets to self-discovery – but it turns out that the “mishandling” he admits to was all about presentation: not making the argument well enough, failing to persuade his panicky bovine MPs that he was right.
 He would have won the general election of 2023 or 2024, despite everything.
-The problem with Michael Gove, Rishi Sunak (especially), Sue Gray, Dominic Cummings and the others, therefore, according to Johnson, is simply that they couldn’t understand why they had to support this man of destiny, too good for his own good; he was an innocent taken in by their inexplicable subterfuge and betrayals.
+The problem with Michael Gove, Sunak (especially), Sue Gray, Dominic Cummings and the others, therefore – according to Johnson – was simply that they couldn’t understand why they had to support this man of destiny, too good for his own good; he was an innocent taken in by their inexplicable subterfuge and betrayals.

-At 772 pages including plates, notes and index, this a hefty volume; but also rather slight in substance.
-It’s not much more than a series of mostly entertaining anecdotes, reheated stories, gossip and knockabout told in typical Johnson columnal style, his natural metier.
-You can tell from the idiosyncratic style that it is his authentic voice – who else might call Greta Thunberg “a whey-faced teenage Joan of Arc”?
+At 772 pages, including plates, notes and index, this a hefty volume – but also rather slight in substance.
+It’s not much more than a series of mostly entertaining anecdotes, reheated stories, gossip and knockabout told in the typical style of a Johnson column, his natural metier.
+You can tell from the idiosyncratic tone that it is his authentic voice – who else might call Greta Thunberg “a whey-faced teenage Joan of Arc”?
 Would anyone other than Johnson childishly ridicule President Macron’s ’Allo ’Allo accent on a trip to Chequers – “Is zat your deurg?”
 None of it would matter – the truth can be found elsewhere – except that the Tory party will continue to struggle under the weight of Johnson’s (and Truss’s) legacy for many years to come.

 Join our commenting forum